Terms and conditions

 (b) suspend the Service in respect of which the unpaid Charges relate until payment is received by Jisc.

 3.5 The Customer shall pay all sums that it owes under this Agreement without any set‐off, counterclaim and deduction or withholding of any kind, save as may be required by law.

 3.6 Following expiry of the Initial Term, Jisc reserves the right to amend the Charges from time to time.
 Jisc will give a minimum of 6 months' notice of any amendment.
 If you then wish to terminate this Agreement you may do so by giving written notice of termination to us within 2 months' of receiving our notice of amendment.
 Termination will then come into effect from the date on which the amended Charges would otherwise apply.
-Information on the charges that apply to the Service can be found on the Service Website.

 4. Intellectual property rights